green-party-dublin-central/nh-web/site/content/post/vacant-sites-derelict-site-register.md

 If a site that you own is added to the Derelict Sites Register, Dublin City Council has the authority to:

-* demand that you restore your site to a non-derelict condition within a certain time period.
+* Demand that you restore your site to a non-derelict condition within a certain time period.
 You are normally given six weeks to complete such work.
 A financial penalty may be imposed if you fail to do so.
-* apply a financial penalty on you.
+* Apply a financial penalty on you.
 This could amount to 7% of market value of your derelict site for every year it remains on the Derelict Sites Register.
-* purchase property by agreement or by compulsory purchase order.
+* Purchase property by agreement or by compulsory purchase order.